Human Resources Management

 Human Resource Strategy

-HR strategy covers the following priority issues: (1) Acquire, develop, and retain human resources; (2) Improve employee engagement; and (3) Reinforce Group management.
-There are nine measures in place to address these aims.
-Acknowledging the environmental changes surrounding our business—digitalization, an aging society, changes in career ambitions, new ways of working, obligatory disclosure of information on intangible human capital and investment in human capital—we are accelerating the implementation of HR-related measures across the global Group-wide.
+To achieve VISION 2030 announced in 2021, we have identified priority issues and devised and updated measures associated with our HR strategy, which is essential for achieving the vision.
+Our HR strategy covers the following priority issues: (1) Acquiring, developing, and retaining talents; (2) Increase employee engagement; and (3) Reinforce global HR governance in the Group and actively disclose our human capital value.
+There are measures in place to address these issues.
+Acknowledging the environmental changes surrounding our business (such as digitalization, declining birth rate and aging population, changes in career ambitions, new ways of working, obligatory disclosure of information on intangible human capital, and investment in human capital), we are accelerating the implementation of HR-related measures global Group-wide.

 Priority Issues and Measures in HR Strategy

-In order to promptly create and implement HR measures corresponding to the above actions across the Group, we will reinforce regional HR functions, setting the Global Human Resource Division—established in April 2019—as the heart of CoE functions, including talent management, talent development, total rewards, and the Human Resources Information System (HRIS) & People Analytics, etc.
+In order to promptly create and implement HR measures corresponding to the above measures on a global Group-wide level, we will reinforce regional HR functions by setting the Global Human Resources Division—established in April 2019—as the heart of CoC functions, which include talent management, talent development, total rewards, and the Human Resources Information System (HRIS) & People Analytics.

 Key Talent Management and Strategically Critical Position Successor Plan

-The Corporate Governance Guidelines position Key Talent Management in the center of the scheme to secure senior management successors (Sector Presidents and Managing Executive Officers).
+Our corporate governance guidelines position key talent management at the center of the system for planning the successors for future management, including senior managers (such as sector presidents and CxOs.)
 The scheme is designed to select future management candidates at an early stage and strategically train them according to the clearly defined credentials required of a management executive.
-We hold Divisional and Company-wide Key Talent Management Committee meetings between August and October every year.
+We hold Divisional and Company-wide Key Talent Management Committee meetings every year.
 Through these meetings, we select next-generation management candidates and create development plans tailored to individuals, including assessments, creating skill development opportunities, and strategic appointments.
+In particular, HR requirements for management candidates have been redefined in 2022 to achieve VISION 2030 and important initiatives have been implemented to select candidates more appropriately and to devise more effective training plans.

 Key Talent Management Process